JorgWoehl/Constants/README.md

 const.G  % 2006 value of the Newtonian constant of gravitation
 ```

-Load values for the latest (most recent) dataset:
+Load values for the latest (2022) dataset:

 ```matlab
 const = Constants('value', 'latest');